Reach for your best (R4YB): Tips for parents

 - Napping during the day depends on the age of your child and their sleep needs.
 During the first year, your infant may nap 3 to 5 times a day.
 As your child grows they might only nap twice, once in the morning and once in the afternoon.
 If your child has difficulty sleeping at night, try limiting naps to less than 20 minutes.

 Mental health is about how we feel, think, act, and interact with the world around us.
 It’s also about helping your child realize their potential, to cope with the normal stresses of life, and giving them the chance to be involved in their community.
 There are many parts of mental well-being that link to physical health.
 Your child can’t truly be healthy without it.
+Good physical health helps to protect mental health and well-being.
+Talk about and model healthy lifestyle choices.
+Help your child to understand that eating well, moving well, and sleeping well will help support their mental wellness, and vice versa!

 Help your child build healthy connections